virgesmith/neworder/docs/tips.md

 !!! note "Note"
     *neworder* random streams use the Mersenne Twister pseudorandom generator, as implemented in the C++ standard library.

-*neworder* provides three seeding strategy functions which initialise the model's random stream so that they are either non-reproducible, or reproducible and either identical or independent across parallel runs.
+*neworder* provides three basic seeding functions which initialise the model's random stream so that they are either non-reproducible (`neworder.MonteCarlo.nondeterministic_stream`), or reproducible and either identical (`neworder.MonteCarlo.deterministic_identical_stream`) or independent across parallel runs (`neworder.MonteCarlo.deterministic_independent_stream`).
 Typically, a user would select identical streams (and perturbed inputs) for sensitivity analysis, and independent streams (with indentical inputs) for convergence analysis.

-If necessary, you can supply your own seeding strategy, for instance if you required some processes to have independent streams, and some identical streams.
+If necessary, you can supply your own seeding strategy, for instance if you required half the processes to have identical streams:

 !!! note "Seeder function signature"
-    The seeder function must accept an `int` (even if unused) and return an `int`
+    The seeder function must accept an `int` (even if unused) and return an `int`.
+When the seeding function is called by the neworder runtime, the "rank" (in MPI parlance) of each process is passed to it.
+For serial execution, the rank will always be zero.

 ```python
 def hybrid_seeder(rank: int) -> int: